 4. examples of room sizes based on appliance types

-The room size for medical devices such as X-ray machines, CT scanners and mammography devices depends on various factors.
-These include not only the devices themselves, but also their specific technical, ergonomic and safety requirements.
-The recommended room sizes and specific requirements for different types of equipment are presented below.
+The room size for medical equipment depends on various factors.
+This includes not only the devices themselves, but also their specific requirements in terms of technology, ergonomics and safety.
+The recommended room sizes and specific requirements for various appliance types are presented below.

 You can find a complete comparison of different X-ray systems in the linked article.